Grilled Chicken with Blackberry SalsaApril 22, 2019

 - NDT – there are brands which are standardized to less than 2% variability.

-In Conclusion: NDT brands like WP Thyroid, Westhroid and Nature Throid all have better standards than Synthroid alternatives.
+Bottom Line: NDT brands like WP Thyroid, Westhroid and Nature Throid all have better standards than Synthroid alternatives.
 While they might not be standardized the same way, that’s a good thing, because they are standardized amongst themselves even better.

 Myth #3: You have to take NDT multiple times per day to have it work

 This is one that I hear all of the time.
 When it comes to prescribing medications, there are some terms that we hear a lot in the medical community.
 In order to help your understanding, here they are:

 Many say that you must take thyroid BID or longer, or more frequently, to have it work properly.
 The logic behind this idea comes down to T3 absorption in our bodies.
 So T3, which is found in natural thyroid, is absorbed and peaks in a 4 – 8-hour window after you take it.